 One of the easiest ways to verify the output from DVR Examiner is to compare the total size of video located by DVR Examiner to the expected amount of data.
-For example, if you have a 500GB hard drive that you know is full, you should expect DVR Examiner to identify close to the same amount of data.
-Typically, DVR Examiner will not recover the full amount of data, due to indexing and partitioning of the drive, but the number will be close.
+For instance, if a user has a 500GB hard drive that they know is full, they should expect DVR Examiner to identify close to the same amount of data.
+Typically, DVR Examiner will not recover the full amount of data, due to indexing and partitioning of the drive, but the number will be very close.

-Let’s say that during one of the verification processes your data isn’t matching up.
-Your next step is to determine why.
+Let’s say that during the verification process your data isn’t matching up.
+Your next step is to determine why using the steps below.

 - Identify the time span of the data found